syamfarh/tp/docs/DeveloperGuide.md

     * Pros: More efficient if there are many questions
     * Cons: Will be difficult to keep track the total of each multiple choice options, defeating the purpose of this feature which is convenient

+### Calendar feature

+#### Implementation
+The `calendar` feature shows a pop-up window for calendar using CalendarFX library.

+The calendar feature implements the following operations:
+* `CalendarCommand#execute(Model)`
+* `MainWindow#handleCalendar()`

+Given below is an example usage scenario and how the `calendar` mechanism behaves at each step.

+Step 1.
+The user launches the application for the first time.

+Step 2.
+The user wants to see clients' appointment date neatly shown in a calendar.

+Step 3.
+The user executes `calendar` to view calendar window.
+The command will invoke `CalendarCommand#execute(Model)`, indicating that the calendar window should be shown.

+Then it will trigger `MainWindow#handleCalendar()`.
+If the calendar window is not showing, it is displayed.
+If it's already showing, the existing window is focused.

+#### Design considerations:

+**Aspect: How `calendar` executes:**

+* **Alternative 1 (current choice):** Shows the contents in a new window
+    * Pros: Neat, easily implemented as developers do not need to readjust the main window.
+    * Cons: Will have two windows open side by side, main and calendar window.

+* **Alternative 2:** Shows the contents within the main application window
+    * Pros: Only need to open the main application window
+    * Cons: Slightly difficult to implement due to time constraint as the data display box will also need to be readjusted.
+Clients' data will also be harder to see.

 ### Help feature